gtnoble/ada-sqlite3/README.md

 ### Manual Installation

-1. Ensure SQLite3 development libraries are installed on your system
-2. Clone this repository
+1. Clone this repository
-3. Build the library:
+2. Build the library:

 ```bash
 gprbuild -P ada_sqlite3.gpr
 ```

+Note: SQLite3 is embedded in the library, so no external SQLite dependencies are required.

 ## Usage